David Jones on the Friendly Marketer, Affiliate Marketing, and MLSP

 Thanks very much.
 My blog is not that old.
 I started it in October of 2016 a week or so after joining MLSP.
 It continues to be a work in progress and with the training of my sponsor/mentor in MLSP, Marc Lalonde, I am developing my blog in such a way that persons can easily find what they need and also have my content syndicated.

 My blog currently has twenty six (26) posts.
 The way I have it set up features the pages on the top menu or header of the blog.
 There are 7 pages in all and the Categories listed at the footer area form the second menu.
-Admittedly I haven’t been posting as often as I should, but that’s going to change for 2017.
+Admittedly I haven’t been posting as often as I should, but that is going to change for 2023.

 As for traffic visiting the blog, I am getting visitors, but it’s been slow.
 I don’t have myself set up to really score how many daily visitors I am currently getting although I can tell from a widget I placed on my homepage, how many views get and the countries my visitors are from.